ngaller/be-homesearch/README.md

 - Dockerfile.dagit: code container, runs the dagit interface

-Right now you have to first generate the requirements.txt:

-    poetry export --without-hashes > requirements.txt

-And make sure that the version of dagit in the Dockerfile matches the version of dagster in pyproject.toml.
+Make sure that the version of dagit in the Dockerfile matches the version of dagster in pyproject.toml.
+The configuration has to be supplied manually in the launchpad.
+I'm not sure that it brings anything to use dagster resource configuration for this, maybe we should just use environment variables.